The author of the example Cindi Dornellas shares her experience:

-Step 7.
-Click on image and then go to File -> Trace Image.
-This will bring up the Trace Image settings.
-Your image will display in red.
 As in the AKVIS program, you will modify the image to adjust to your preference.
 Using the up/down arrows.
-Once you have an image you are pleased with, click on the OK button.
+Once you have an image you are pleased with, click the OK button.

-Click on image, in SCAL go to Cutter then Preview and your traced AKVIS ArtWork Pen & Image image will display red.
+Click the image, in SCAL go to Cutter then Preview and your traced AKVIS ArtWork Pen & Image image will display red.

 Change your settings.

 Speed and Pressure -> Material – use the pull down arrow to select the type of material that is on your cutting mat.
-Click cut button.
+Click the Cut button.

 You will see a progress bar on your computer monitor.